-Despite the enormous growth in e-commerce sales over the past several decades, 61% of Gen Zers prefer shopping in a physical store.
-That’s because brick-and-mortar shops have a unique advantage, allowing them to utilize as many senses as possible and influence customer shopping habits with intuitive floor plans, engaging displays, good lighting and more.
+Despite the enormous growth in e-commerce sales over the past several decades, 61% of Gen Zers prefer shopping in a physical retail store.
+That’s because brick-and-mortar shops have a unique advantage, allowing them to utilize as many senses as possible and influence customer shopping habits with intuitive floor plans and store layouts, engaging product displays, good lighting and more.
 As a result, creating an attractive retail space matters.

 Tips for Designing Retail Spaces

 Shoppers visit stores for a variety of reasons.
-As a retailer, it’s your job to understand who your target shopper is and why they’re visiting your store.
+As a retailer, it’s your job to understand who your target shoppers are and why they’re visiting your store.
 For example, a locally-owned boutique might attract customers who like to browse and spend time getting to know the owners, while big-box supermarket stores want to help guests find their items quickly for reasonable prices.

 1. Create the Right Floor Plan

-A store’s layout is entirely dependent on the available space, the average customer’s shopping habits, the types of products for sale and sales and marketing goals.
+A retail store’s layout is entirely dependent on the available space, the average customer’s shopping habits, the flow of traffic, the types of products for sale and sales and marketing goals.
 All of these are important factors when it comes to retail space design.

 Every area of your store serves a specific purpose.
 For example, the decompression zone is the area customers enter right as they transition from outside to inside.
 That’s where most people are focused on preparing for their shopping visit, like locating the list in their bag or closing their umbrella, so it’s not an ideal place for product displays.
 Instead, it should be inviting and spacious.